 The House has initiated impeachment proceedings more than 60 times but less than a third have led to full impeachments.
 Just eight—all federal judges—have been convicted and removed from office by the Senate.
-Outside of the 15 federal judges impeached by the House, two Presidents (Andrew Johnson in 1868 and William Jefferson (Bill) Clinton in 1998, and Donald J. Trump in 2019], a cabinet secretary (William Belknap in 1876), and a U.S. Senator (William Blount of North Carolina in 1797) have also been impeached.
+Outside of the 15 federal judges impeached by the House, two Presidents (Andrew Johnson in 1868 and William Jefferson (Bill) Clinton in 1998, and Donald J. Trump in 2019], a cabinet secretary (William Belknap in 1876), and a U.S. Senator (William Blount of Tennessee in 1797) have also been impeached.
 In only three instances—all involving removed federal judges—has the Senate taken the additional step of barring them from ever holding future federal office.

 Blount’s impeachment trial—the first ever conducted—established the principle that Members of Congress and Senators were not “Civil Officers” under the Constitution, and accordingly, they could only be removed from office by a two-thirds vote for expulsion by their respective chambers.
 Blount, who had been accused of instigating an insurrection of American Indians to further British interests in Florida, was not convicted, but the Senate did expel him.
 Other impeachments have featured judges taking the bench when drunk or profiting from their position.
 The trial of President Johnson, however, focused on whether the President could remove cabinet officers without obtaining Congress’s approval.
 Johnson’s acquittal firmly set the precedent—debated from the beginning of the nation—that the President may remove appointees even if they required Senate confirmation to hold office.